ioslas/JAVA-mini_educated_projects/Junior_Beginner_level/Streams/README.md

 ## How to run
 1. Clone the repository or download the files.
-2. Compile and run Java Files (if you run it on cmd):
+2. Compile and run Java File (if you run it on cmd):
 ```bash
 cd (Project_File_location)/src
 javac StreamTasks.java